Pisum sativum arvense

 Common Name: Field Pea

-Pisum sativum arvense is a Annual up to 2.00 metres tall.
+Pisum sativum arvense is an annual plant that can grow up to 2.00 metres tall.

 It has edible, medicinal and miscellaneous uses.

 S. Europe?
 An occasional escape from cultivation in Britain.